Nancy Tyson Burbidge: Recognition

 For her contributions to botany Burbidge was awarded the 1971 Clarke Medal for her achievements in taxonomic botany and ecology by the Royal Society of New South Wales and made a member of the Order of Australia in 1976.

 Burbidge's contributions are commemorated by an altar-frontal, showing banksias and honey-eaters, in St Michael's Anglican Church, Mount Pleasant, Western Australia, and by the Nancy T. Burbidge Memorial, an amphitheatre in the Australian National Botanic Gardens in Canberra.
-The Australian Plant Name Index is dedicated to her memory and a peak in Namadgi is named Mount Burbidge in her honour.
+The Australian Plant Name Index is dedicated to her memory and a peak in Namadgi National Park is named Mount Burbidge in her honour.
 Acacia burbidgeae also known as Burbidge's wattle is also named in her honour.

-The 'Nancy T. Burbidge medal' is presented annually by the Australian Systematic Botanists Society for outstanding contribution to taxonomic and systematic botanical work in Australia.
+The "Nancy T. Burbidge Medal" has been presented annually since 2001 by the Australasian Systematic Botany Society, for longstanding and significant contributions to taxonomic and systematic botanical work in Australasia, and the recipient delivers the Nancy T. Burbidge Memorial Lecture at the Society's annual conference.
+Recipients include Patrick Brownsey and Phil Garnock-Jones.

-The Australian National Herbarium holds over 7000 specimens collected by Burbidge.
+The Australian National Herbarium holds over 7,000 specimens collected by Burbidge.
 Other herbaria in Australia holding her collections include Western Australian Herbarium, National Herbarium of New South Wales, Tasmanian Herbarium, State Herbarium of South Australia, Queensland Herbarium, Northern Territory Herbarium.